String Case Converter

 - snake_case — Python, Ruby, database columns

-- kebab-case — CSS classes, HTML attributes, URLs
+- kebab-case — CSS classes, HTML attributes, URL slugs.
+Encode slugs for URLs with the URL Encoder.

 - CONSTANT_CASE — constants and env variables